botpress/docs/docs/main/dialog.md

 You can define an onReceive instruction that will **always** be executed before every node's onRecieve.

-> **👓 Examples:** Flow-wide On Receive
+&gt; **👓 Examples:** Flow-wide On Receive
->
+&gt;
-> - Audit Trail: Record specific logs of messages received in the scope of this particular flow
-> - Authentication Gate: Run some authentication
-> - Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy
+&gt; -   Audit Trail: Record specific logs of messages received in the scope of this particular flow &gt; -   Authentication Gate: Run some authentication &gt; -   Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy

 To define new _Flow-wide On Receive Actions_, navigate to the relevant flow, then double click anywhere on the checkered background to show the _Flow Properties Pop up_.
 You can also click on the links in the top left corner of the flow editor.
 Under the _On Receive_ section, click the _Add Action_ button to add a new action.
 ![Flow Properties](../assets/flow_wide_onreceive.png)